openhab/openhab-docs/ui/personal-widgets.md

 Regular expressions (regex) allow for complex search or replace string operations.
 Many of the JavaScript string methods accept regex parameters expressed as the regex string between two forward slashes (`/regex here/`).

-Here a widget proptery containing an item name is searched using regex and the first capture (in this case all characters between two underscores) is returned as a component label.
+Here a widget property containing an Item name is searched using regex and the first capture (in this case all characters between two underscores) is returned as a component label.

 ```yaml
 label: =props.item.match(/_(.*)_/)[1]